ThasianX/Chat-App/README.md

 # Chat App

+### How to set up
+1. Navigate to the directory in which you have the project downloaded.
+2. Run 'pod install'
+3. Open the newly created workspace file in the project directory
+4. Create a Firebase account and register a new app, following Firebase's instructions
+5. Once you get the GoogleService-Info.plist file, replace the current one in the Supporting Files folder of the project with yours
+6. The app is ready to run

 ### Planning

 #### List of Features

 - Core feature:  The user should be able to chat with an AI chat bot and the chat bot will initiate a conversation.
 - Cool: Having the bot being able to detect if the user is happy or sad
 - Chat logs should be persisted
 - No image support
 - Flow: User enters a message.
 Message is processed and given to the chat bot as input.
 Chat bot outputs a message which will then be displayed as a message in the UI.

 #### UI Screens, tools, development concepts, and Swift classes